danitheturtle/humanitaria/README.md

 you'll see the use of the `useTheme()` and `makeStyles()` functions throughout the component library
 _____

-### Yarn Installation
+### Yarn Troubleshooting
-This repo requires yarn 2's "Plug and Play" functionality.
+This repo uses "Plug and Play" functionality, intended to run with Yarn 3.6.0.
 Ideally the repo should be ready to run when you download it, but run `yarn install` from the root just in case.
+Its possible you've got conflicting yarn versions if you've been using yarn for a while.
+This repo uses some of the breaking features that come with later versions.
 _____
-### Database Setup
+### Database Setup In-Depth
 You'll need a local [postgres database](https://www.google.com/search?q=how+to+set+up+postgresql).
 The default .env file in /env/.env has all the variables that need setting up.
 The database and schema and all that is handled using knex.js, so all you need is a user named 'postgres' or whatever